-Table Base Info Base Information Source Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Rental and leasing costs Related party and non-related party: Shared costs excluding related parties Where projects costs are collected directly to pipeline and not through a related party entity reported in the 'Shared costs excluding relate column.
-Shared asset depreciation is the only included in this column as depreciation is bas shared assets purchased by the Jemena Gro allocated to EGP.
-Shared costs paid to related parties, The gross shared costs paid to related parties Finance, Legal, Managing Director are the tot costs incurred across The Jemena Group bef allocating to specific assets (e.g. pipelines, dinetworks etc.).
-Gross shared costs are collect at the JAM entity.
-It is at this entity that the all shared costs occur.
-These allocated costs are transferred to EGP using SAP functionality are into the template categories based on a meth consistent with the approach outlined above f shared costs, therefore based on: cost element mapping; and they were and parties' y value sed on sup and see.g. tal shared fore stribution sted in SAP shocation of see and mapped sodology
+Table Base Information Population Approach Source Methodology Mathodology Assumptions Name Reference ltem Actual / Estimate methodology Rental and leasing costs Related party and non-related party: Shared costs excluding related parties Where projects costs are collected directly to the pipeline and not through a related party entity they were reported in the 'Shared costs excluding related parties' column.
+Shared asset depreciation is the only value included in this column as depreciation is based on shared assets purchased by the Jemena Group and allocated to EGP.
+Shared costs paid to related parties, The gross shared costs paid to related parties e.g. Finance, Legal, Managing Director are the total shared costs incurred across The Jemena Group before allocating to specific assets (e.g. pipelines, distribution networks etc.).
+Gross shared costs are collected in SAP at the JAM entity.
+It is at this entity that the allocation of shared costs occur.
+These allocated costs are transferred to EGP using SAP functionality and mapped into the template categories based on a methodology consistent with the approach outlined above for net shared costs, therefore based on: cost element mapping; and